GrandMasterJedi/FinComp_ProjectTemplate/readme.md

-# Risk Parity Portfolio
+# Insert Title

-we derive an optimal portfolio where each asset contributes equally to te risk of the portfolio
+Short description: e.g. We derive an optimal portfolio where each asset contributes equally to te risk of the portfolio

 Author: XX

 ---

 ## Dependencies & How to Run